JordanEvans/Diego/README.md

 <b>Increase/Decrease Font Size</b>

 Place the cursor in the editor you want to resize font.
-Hold down Control and press + or - keys (plus or minus).
+Hold down Control and press the plus or minus keys.

 <b>Toggle Story/Scene Numbering</b>